 What’s the best way to display your baby’s ID bracelet, birth announcement, and other newborn treasures?
 A newborn shadow box.
 This quick craft turns your keepsakes into a baby shadow box you can hang in the nursery so you, and your baby, will never forget just how teeny they were and how excited you were about their arrival.
 Read on for three steps to DIY your own baby shadow box.

-What you display in your shadow box is up to you.
-Here are a few ideas – a sonogram, Baby’s first photo, the hospital ID bracelet, a baby hat or headband, first socks or booties, Baby’s coming home outfit, a favorite footie PJ, your baby’s first pacifier, the birth announcement, tiny footprints, crib shoes, a photo of a favorite lovie or a piece of a beloved swaddling blanket.
+Figure out what you’d like to display.
+Some baby shadow box ideas: a sonogram, baby’s first photo, the hospital ID bracelet, the hat they wore in the hospital, first socks or booties, baby’s coming home outfit, your baby’s first pacifier, the birth announcement, tiny footprints, crib shoes, or a piece of a beloved swaddling blanket.

 Step 2: Buy the Supplies

-Head to your favorite craft store to pick up what you’ll need to complete your memory art.
-First, you’ll need the shadow box.
-We like the Studio Decor 4-Way Adjustable Shadow Box because it’s specially designed to be flexible in its depth so it can accommodate bigger items like crib shoes or lovies.
+Head to your favorite craft store to pick up the items you’ll need to complete keepsake shadow box.
+First, you’ll need the shadow box itself.
+We like the Studio Decor 4-Way Adjustable Shadow Box because it’s specially designed to be flexible in its depth so it can accommodate larger items like crib shoes or lovies.
 It’s also sized well for this project at 12 inches square.
 Looking for something more ornate?
 Try the 10-inch square Studio Decor Scalloped Shadow Box.

-You may also want to include a small wooden letter for your baby’s initial or use felt letter stickers to spell out her name.
-To add color, you could pick a piece of scrapbooking paper for your background.
+You may also want to include small wooden letters for your baby’s initials or use felt letter stickers to spell out a name or nickname.
+To add color or a pattern, use scrapbooking paper for your background.

 Step 3: Put It Together

-Once you’re done, hang it on your baby’s wall or somewhere in the house where you’ll get to treasure those first memories of your newborn.
+Once you’re done, hang it in your baby’s nursery, on a family photo wall or place in a bookcase where you can pause to treasure those first memories of your newborn.